- Hairstyle Tutorials

 Definition: An aquamarine is a form of beryl, a mineral family that also includes emerald.
 Aquamarine exists in many shades of blue and some stones are tinged with green.
 The highest quality of aquamarine is deeply colored, transparent, and has few inclusions.

 Learn About Aquamarine

 Asscher-cut Diamond: An explanation of the term Asscher-cut diamond.

-Definition: Asscher is diamond cut named for its inventor, Joseph Asscher, who in 1902 developed this square cut diamond with 72 facets.
+Definition: Asscher is a diamond cut named for its inventor, Joseph Asscher, who in 1902 developed this square-cut diamond with 72 facets.
 The cut’s wide step facets and deep clipped corners make the gemstone resemble an octagon.

 An illustration of an Asscher cut